 However, listed below are some of the types of mental illness diagnoses you can discuss with your recipient/donor.

 However, if you can’t afford genetic testing, recipient/donor conversations about possible multifactorial inheritance disorders that have possibly occurred in the family such as

 - High blood pressure

 - Heart disease

-Then there is Single-gene disorders but remember the family may be carriers of it and have no one in the family yet that has been affected by the condition and also you maybe a carrier of these also, so it’s also up to you to get tested.
+Then there are Single-gene disorders but remember the family may be carriers of it and have no one in the family yet that has been affected by the condition and also you may be a carrier of these also, so it’s also up to you to get tested.

 - Cystic fibrosis,